zeebe-io/hacktoberfest/CONTRIBUTOR_EXPERIENCE.md

 Again, "_walk the floor_".
 Starting with a blank mind, approach the project as a new user.
 How easy is it to check out and build?
 Can you make it easier?

 This can be challenging, because your computer is configured to build the project, and may have dependencies or tools that are required, but not covered by your instructions.
-Again, this is a perfect opportunity to weave in
+Again, this is a perfect opportunity to weave in opportunities for people to contribute.
+You can make it explicit - "_if you find something missing in these instructions, feel free to submit a patch_".

 ### Acknowledgement